andlabs/qo/README.md

 For MSVC builds, large address awareness is implied.

+### On cross-compiling
+(There is no cross-compiling with msvc; the following only applies to gcc and clang.)

+Cross-compiling is a mess.
+Not only does gcc not natively cross-compile, but there's this thing called "multilib" which makes things far more complicated.
+And that doesn't get into the various BSDs that embed the OS version and build system in the target triplet.

+qo makes the following compromise.
+Given the following terms:

+**host** - the OS that qo is running on<br>
+**target** - the OS/arch pair you choose to compile to; made the same as the host by default<br>
+**unqualified binaries** - binaries named `gcc`, `g++`, `clang`, and `clang++`, without any target triplet<br>
+**multilib flags** - `-m32` and `-m64`

+1) If the `-target` option is passed to qo to explicitly specify a triplet to use, that triplet is used, no questions asked.
+No mulitlib flags will be appended to the command line.
+2) Otherwise, if the target is the same as the host, unqualified binaries are run, and multilib flags may or may not be appended.
+3) Otherwise, if the host OS is not Windows, if the host arch is either `386` or `amd64` and the target arch is either `386` or `amd64`, a multilib flag is appended, and the unqualified binaries are run.
+4) Otherwise, if using clang, a generic target triplet is generated and used.
+5) Otherwise, if the target OS is windows, MinGW-w64 binaries are used.
+6) Otherwise, an error occurs.

 ### A note on optional features
 qo does not support the notion of optional features: everything in the recursive directory tree of the current directory is compiled.
 I personally don't like features being optional; if something really needs to be conditional, it should be a plugin, and there's no reason to ship a gimped or feature-incomplete version of a program.
 I don't like how graphviz packages in at least Ubuntu don't sihp with pic support (even though I'm probably the only person int he world that still uses troff).